hdac-io/friday/README.md

 ...
 ```
 * replace `~/.nodef/config/genesis.json` to genesis node's one what you saved above.
+* copy `~/.nodef/config/manifest.toml` to manifest node's one what you saved above.

 ### Running validator
-* run this on another machine
+* run on this fullly synchronized node
 * create a wallet key
 ```sh
 clif keys add bryan # select password